 Adjusting the torso length is a convoluted process that includes pulling the strap out of one loop and putting it through another loop.
 Given the limited range of 1.5 inches, it may not be worth the hassle since it doesn't improve the fit.

-The child harness adjustment (above left) includes unthreading and rethreading the straps out of the buckle, through the back strap and then back into the buckle.
-Significant changes need to be done before you put your baby in the pack.
+The child harness adjustment (above left) includes unthreading and rethreading the straps out of the buckle, through the back strap, and then back into the buckle.
+Significant changes need to be made before you put your baby in the pack.
 Adjusting the seat (above right) into a higher position is arduous with a baby in the backpack.
-There were so many straps to connect we worry parents will miss one.
+With many straps to connect, we worry parents will miss one.

-The kickstand (above left) is smooth moving, but it doesn't have a reassuring lock.
+The kickstand (above left) moves smoothly but doesn't have a reassuring lock.
 You'll want to make sure it is open all the way before setting the pack down.
 The Clevr has a single carry handle (above right), no space for a hydration bladder, and is spot clean only.
 The manual for this pack is only pictures and lacks much of the information you'll want to know.

 This pack has a zippered pocket on the waistband.
 The pouch isn't large enough for most smartphones, and the zipper has a fabric cover that gets caught in the zipper teeth making it challenging to use.

-The main pocket is relatively easy to access and is big enough for a lightweight jacket, a few diapers, travel size wipes, and snacks.
+The main pocket is relatively easy to access and is big enough for a lightweight jacket, a few diapers, travel-sized wipes, and snacks.
 The pocket functions well, but the kickstand can get in the way when zipping.

-The back of the pack has a mesh pocket with elastic top.
-The pocket is exposed to the elements, but it can hold a few essential items for quick access.
+The back of the pack has a mesh pocket with an elastic top.
+The pocket is exposed to the elements but can hold a few essential items for quick access.
 The wearer of the pack can't reach this pocket, but a travel companion can help.